coin-or/ADOL-C/README.md

-If your application requires multiple differentiated functions, you can manage separate tapes using unique `tapeId`s.
+If your application requires multiple differentiated functions, you can manage separate tapes using unique `tapeId`'s.
-When working with multiple tapes it is crucial to ensure that the correct tape context is active both when allocating/constructing and when deallocating/destroying `adouble`s.
+When working with multiple tapes it is crucial to ensure that the correct tape context is active both when allocating/constructing and when deallocating/destroying `adouble`'s.
 Failing to do so can lead to undefined behavior, memory corruption, or crashes, because each `adouble` interacts with the currently selected tape.

 1. **Create and select the tape before allocation**
-   Before you allocate a `adouble`s, make sure you have created the tape and called `setCurrentTape(tapeId)`.
+   Before you allocate a `adouble`'s, make sure you have created the tape and called `setCurrentTape(tapeId)`.
    This ensures that each `adouble` constructor correctly registers itself with the intended tape.

 2. **Use the array within the correct tape context**